nicko88/HTWebRemote/Readme.md

 If you don't know how to do this, just do a web search for how to add a web page to your home screen for either iPhone or Android.

+##### Siri and Apple Widgets Integration

+To learn how to create Siri voice commands to send any HTWebRemote command or macro (on iPhone/iPad/AppleWatch/HomePod), or to create native homescreen Widget buttons (on iPhone/iPad/AppleWatch), see this [wiki page](https://github.com/nicko88/HTWebRemote/wiki/Control-HTWebRemote-on-iOS-Devices-Including-Apple-Watch-and-HomePod).

 #### Screenshots and Demo

 ###### Main screen